Skip to main content

 How does New Visions Charter High School for the Humanities IV rank in NY?

-New Visions Charter High School for the Humanities IV is ranked #1433 out of 4,739 schools in NY.
+New Visions Charter High School for the Humanities IV ranks #2,511 of 4,742 schools in NY.

 What is New Visions Charter High School for the Humanities IV's MySchoolScout rating?

-New Visions Charter High School for the Humanities IV has a composite rating of 7.2 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+New Visions Charter High School for the Humanities IV has a current MySchoolScout rating of 6.1 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at New Visions Charter High School for the Humanities IV?